betterscientificsoftware/bssw.io/CuratedContent/IsAITheNewRubberDuckandWillItReplaceHumanCoders.md

 Presentation Language | English

 Years ago a coworker walked into my office, sat down, and started describing a problem he was having with a system he was building.
-He described what he was trying to do and what was going wrong vs what he expected to happen.
+He described what he was trying to do and what was going wrong vs. what he expected to happen.
 After a few minutes of him talking through his situation, he paused mid-sentence, said "Oh right, that's it, I know what I've got wrong," then left.
 All this happened without me saying a single word.
 He came in, talked through his problem, solved it himself, then